ruoat/definitions/deployment.md

 ### Connections from ODA to Internet

 ODA will connect to national services over X-Road and the public Internet.
+Operating system packages are installed and upgraded from official RedHat and Fedora update sites, as well as middleware provider sites (such as Nginx).
+Docker images are downloaded from Docker Hub.
+All these connections use HTTPS or HTTP protocol.

-ODA will also require access to an NTP server and operating system  update site.
+ODA will also require access to [MIKES] NTP servers.

+Notably, ODA will not connect to SMTP servers.

-Details are to be discussed if these connections are restricted.
+Details are to be discussed if outgoing connections are restricted.

 ![](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/omahoito/definitions/master/deployment.plantuml?1)